jbordoe/Collab/README.txt

 If your extension is valid, its icon appears next to the address bar, and information about the extension appears in the extensions page

+You should see a new little icon in the top right of chrome, saying 'hello' Click on this to display a little popup window.
+Place a search item in the textbox and click search, this should open up a new window with the google search results.
+In the backround, it activates the listeners which will gather data on pages visted.

+this more explicit definition makes things easier and helps to better 'encapsulate' the search session.
+All subsequent activity in this window will be assumed to be relating to the initial search query It ignores additional pages from google for the moment

 Start browsing the web.
 Hopefully annoying little things will pop up on the lower right of your screen they contain details about the pages you visit.
 It's not well formatted, but it shows a few of the things